-- If emission limits are put in place, will they cover the entire U.S. economy or will they target specific sectors? - Will emission reductions be achieved through a cap-and-trade approach, through a carbon tax, or some combination of the two? - What role, if any, will domestic and international offsets play in achieving emission reductions in the U.S.? - Will emission reductions be achieved through a national program that preempts state and regional initiatives, will there be a more Balkanized approach, or will there be a national program layered on top of state and regional initiatives?
+- If emission limits are put in place, will they cover the entire U.S. economy or will they target specific sectors? - Will emission reductions be achieved through a cap-and-trade approach, through a carbon tax, or some combination of the two? - What role, if any, will domestic and international offsets play in achieving emission reductions in the U.S.? - Will emission reductions be achieved through a national program that preempts state and regional initiatives, will there be a more Balkanized approach, or will there be a national program layered on top of state and regional initiatives? - How will renewable portfolio standards be coordinated or integrated with emission reduction regulations?

 Regardless of how the policy debate unfolds, one thing remains clear.
 If limits are placed on greenhouse gas emissions, it is highly probable that the electric sector will be required to reduce emissions, and these emission reductions will come with a cost.
 Whether the costs are directly assessed in the form of a tax or are indicative of opportunity costs monetized in a market developed under a cap-and-trade program, all else equal, the cost to produce electricity will increase, and wholesale prices will respond.
 The projected cost of greenhouse gas emission reductions are intrinsically tied to policy details and vary considerably.
 Even for a given policy, there are a wide range of future cost estimates driven by long-term assumptions such as electricity demand, technological advancements, and varying interpretations of policy implementation rules.
-For example, in the December 17, 2008 auction for RGGI carbon dioxide emission allowances, prices cleared at \$3.38/ton.
-In contrast, the Energy Information Administration's (EIA) analysis of the Lieberman Warner Bill projected nominal allowance prices by 2030 ranging from nearly \$35/ton to approximately \$275/ton.
+For example, in the December 17, 2008 auction for RGGI carbon dioxide emission allowances, prices cleared at 3.38/ton.
+In contrast, the Energy Information Administration's (EIA) analysis of the Lieberman Warner Bill projected nominal allowance prices by 2030 ranging from nearly 35/ton to approximately 275/ton, while the U.S. Environmental Protection Agency's preliminary study of the Waxman-Markey Bill cited a scenario CO2 cost range per metric ton of 17 to 333 by $2020.^6$